$ FREE ADMISSION

 MORE

-World War Two – Stories
+World War Two Soldiers from Cambridge

 Soldiers’ Stories Cliff Beech (Regt No. 46691) age 37 was a farmer on Buckland Road when his married brother Rex took over his farm.
 He joined the 7th Reinforcements in September 1941 and went to Trentham…